Fun in the Sun! Kylie Jenner Poses with 3-Month-Old Daughter Stormi on Their Tropical Vacation

 The mother-daughter duo are making tropical memories in a new photograph Jenner, 20, posted to her Instagram account Wednesday.

-Holding 3-month-old Stormi in her arm, the Kylie Cosmetics guru wears an all-white outfit featuring a bikini and two-piece mesh cover-up, while her baby girl sports a white ruffled eyelet ensemble.
+Holding 3-month-old Stormi in her arm, the Kylie Cosmetics guru wears an all-white outfit featuring a bikini by L*Space (the Naomi Top retails for $95; the Cosmo bottom goes for $84) and two-piece mesh cover-up, while her baby girl sports a white ruffled eyelet ensemble.

 Jenner and her boyfriend, Stormi’s dad Travis Scott, are currently vacationing in Turks and Caicos in honor of the rapper’s 26th birthday, a source revealed to PEOPLE Tuesday.